professorASU/steptipjs/README.md

 # steptip.js
-steptip.js is a lightweight JavaScript tutorial tooltip library.
+steptip.js is a lightweight JavaScript library for adding tooltips for a stylish interactive tutorials.

 ### Docs
 **Step 1:**